Gloss

 BUREAU NOTE: You have now consumed approximately 1,500 words on the subject of information without understanding.
 The Bureau trusts you found them informative.
 Whether you found them clarifying is a question the Bureau is not equipped to answer.
 That has never been our department.

-Filed under: Operational Capacity.
-The Bureau of Information Saturation -- monitoring the gap between what is available and what is understood since the first library was built and the first book went unread.
-Your saturation is appreciated and expected.
+Bureau of Information Saturation — monitoring the gap between what is available and what is understood since the first library was built and the first book went unread.
+Your saturation is appreciated and on file.